noadrow/pfpf/README.md

 # pfpf - poly fit & peak find
-Fitting a polynomial with the polyfit function combined with peak detection using find_peak results in a precise method for recognizing multiple modes in your data
+Fitting a polynomial with the polyfit function combined with peak detection using find_peak results in a precise method for recognizing multiple modals in your dataset
 ## -input1:
 dataset values (methylation table for example)
 ## -input2: